Rated Excellent Online

 For lending purposes, the grade of listing matters significantly.
 Grade II properties are the most widely accepted by lenders, as they are relatively common and the restrictions, while meaningful, are manageable for owners who understand them.
 Grade II* and Grade I properties are accepted by a much smaller number of lenders due to the greater complexity of their protection status, the specialist insurance required and the difficulty of carrying out repairs in the event of damage.

 Conservation area designation is a separate but related consideration.
 A building does not need to be individually listed to be in a conservation area, and conservation area restrictions on alterations can affect lender appetite even for unlisted properties within those boundaries.
+Article 4 Directions can remove permitted development rights in conservation areas, which lenders also take into account when assessing the scope for future alterations.

 Listed Building Consent and Alteration Restrictions

 Lenders are alert to the risk that previous owners may have carried out unauthorised alterations, which can create liability for the current owner and make the property difficult to sell or insure.
 When assessing an application, lenders will instruct a valuer to check for any obvious signs of unauthorised works, and where concerns are identified, they may require retrospective consent or indemnity insurance as a condition of lending.
+Retrospective Listed Building Consent is discretionary and not guaranteed.

 We've Helped Over 58,000 Homeowners